Physical Education Department Courses

 Prerequisite: None

-The goal of this course is to provide students an opportunity to learn proper strength training techniques and understand the appropriate progression of a fitness program.
+The goal of this course is to provide students with an opportunity to learn proper strength training techniques and understand the appropriate progression of a fitness program.
 Students will work in the areas of muscular strength, endurance, and mobility.

 Students will: